A tourniquet is a mechanical device used for the temporary control of the circulation of blood.

 Rationale 27: Water trapped in this environment can promote bacterial growth.

-Meeker M, Rothrock J (1999) Alexander's care of the patient in surgery.
-London, Mosby.
+Rothrock J (2014) Alexander's care of the patient in surgery.
+New York, Elsever.